squirrelphp/queries/README.md

 Use Squirrel\Queries\DBInterface as a type hint in your services for the low-level interface, and/or Squirrel\Queries\DBBuilderInterface for the query builder.
 The low-level interface options are based upon Doctrine and PDO with some tweaks, and the builder interface is an expressive way to write structured (and not too complex) queries.

 If you know Doctrine or PDO you should be able to use this library easily.
-You should especially have an extra look at structured queries and UPSERT, as these are an addition to the low-level interface, helping you to make readable queries and taking care of your column field names and parameters automatically, making it easier to write secure queries.
+You should especially have an extra look at structured queries and UPSERT, as these are additions to the low-level interface, helping you to make readable queries and taking care of your column field names and parameters automatically, making it easier to write secure queries.

 For a solution which integrates easily with the Symfony framework, check out [squirrelphp/queries-bundle](https://github.com/squirrelphp/queries-bundle), and for entity and repository support check out [squirrelphp/entities](https://github.com/squirrelphp/entities) and [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle).